Picking the right houseplants for your living space can be tricky, and finding ones that are pet-friendly is even harder.

 - Buy plants like catnip or lemon balm to attract them

-- Lightly spray your cat with water every time it goes near to train it
+- If you hear fluttering leaves, lightly spray your cat with water every time it goes near to train it

 - Grow your ponytail palm outdoors to avoid the problem entirely

 Cats are extremely sensitive to smell, which is a great plus if you want to keep them away from Beaucarnea recurvata, ponytail palm.
 There are many ways to make the plant smell “unpleasant” for the cat.
 Sprinkling some cayenne around the leaves is a safe and effective way to keep away cats.
 You’ll want to reapply cayenne once per month, though as it tends to fade.